Risk Management

 Drata

-Core features include Automated evidence collection, Policy library and management, Control monitoring, Audit-ready reporting, Auditor collaboration portal, Vendor risk assessment.
-Unique capabilities: Integrated auditor portal for real-time collaboration during audits, Continuous control monitoring with automated evidence refresh, Pre-built integrations with 100+ SaaS applications.
+Core features include Automated evidence collection, Policy library and management, Control monitoring, Audit workflow, Compliance reporting, Vendor risk assessment.
+Unique capabilities: Auditor portal for direct evidence review and sign-off, Bundled auditor firm partnerships for streamlined audit execution, Continuous control monitoring rather than point-in-time testing, Automated evidence mapping to multiple compliance frameworks simultaneously.

 Editorial review